albal/yum-mirror/README.md

 # yum-mirror

-Docker container to mirror Centos 7 and Rocky Linux 8 & 9.
+Docker container to mirror Rocky Linux 8, 9 and 10.

 ## Running